• TestingDocs

 Octave Arithmetic Operator Precedence

 In this tutorial, we will learn about Octave Arithmetic Operator Precedence.
-Operator precedence defines the order of the operations while computing the arithmetic expression.
+Operator precedence defines the order of the operations used to compute the arithmetic expression.

-When multiple operations are to be performed to evaluate the expression, the precedence order is very important.
+The precedence order is very important when multiple operations are to be performed to evaluate the expression.
 The order of arithmetic operations is important because the final expression result depends on this order.

 Precedence Order